germal/OpenCVB/README.md

 which are already available everywhere.
 OpenCVB’s value lies in the ability to freely experiment and finish an OpenCV algorithm before even starting a port to a different platform.
-Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm.
+Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm but VB.Net code is also easily ported to a variety of non-Windows platforms.

 **Camera Interface**